infotoo/zload/README.md

 $zload is a tiny JavaScript and CSS Loader with callback function

 ## Important Notice
-Since version 3.0, $zload is no longer jquery-based.
-You can use $zload to load jQuery instead.

 Because the source has used "[Line Macro](https://github.com/infotoo/line-macro)" syntax to import external file, only the minified **"zload.min.js"** will work on the browser.

 ## Example 1